PhilLockett/EBookGen/README.md

 The application also generates the command files "build.bat" and "build.sh" which can be used to create an epub file (Template/Template.epub).
-However these command files require a zip client that can be run from the command line be installed.
+However these command files require a zip client, that can be run from the command line, be installed.
 The command file(s) should be updated to run the installed zip client.
-Note: by default the generated files run the 7Zip client from it's default install directory.
+Note: by default the generated files run the [7-Zip](https://www.7-zip.org/) client from it's default install directory.

 ## Dependencies
 EBookGen is dependent on the following: